 Accounts receivable and contract assets are stated at the historical carrying amount net of write-offs and allowance for collectability in accordance with ASC Topic 310.
-The Group established an allowance for uncollectible contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific customers which is essentially the net expected accumulative loss rates used in determining the fair value of guarantee liabilities under each product type.
-The Group estimated the allowance for uncollectible receivables based on expected net accumulated loss rates for terms during which losses of such service fees are expected to occur, which are consistent with the terms during which the Group expects to collect service fees.
-The profile of the borrowers are homogeneous for each product type and as such, the Group applies a portfolio approach in accounting for credit risk.
+The Company established an allowance for uncollectible contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific customers which is essentially the net expected accumulative loss rates used in determining the fair value of guarantee liabilities under each product type.
+The Company estimated the allowance for uncollectible receivables based on expected net accumulated loss rates for terms during which losses of such service fees are expected to occur, which are consistent with the terms during which the Company expects to collect service fees.
+The profile of the borrowers are homogeneous for each product type and as such, the Company applies a portfolio approach in accounting for credit risk.
 For individual customers where there is an observable indicator of impairment such as fraud, a specific allowance is provided.
-The Group evaluates and adjusts its allowance for uncollectible contract assets on a quarterly basis or more often as necessary.
-Uncollectible receivables and contract assets are written off when the consideration entitled to be received by the Group is due and a settlement is reached for an amount that is less than the outstanding historical balance or when the Group has determined the balance will not be collected.
-Accounts receivable and contract assets are identified as uncollectible if any repayment of the underlying loan is 90 days past due, and no other factor evidences the possibility of collecting the delinquent amounts.
-The Group will write off accounts receivable and contract assets and corresponding provisions if any repayment of the underlying loan is 90 days past due.
+The Company evaluates and adjusts its allowance for uncollectible receivables and contract assets on a quarterly basis or more often as necessary.
+Uncollectible receivables and contract assets are written off when the consideration entitled to be received by the Company is due and a settlement is reached for an amount that is less than the outstanding historical balance or when the Company has determined the balance will not be collected.
+Accounts receivable and contract assets for loan facilitation service and postorigination service between individual investors and borrowers are identified as uncollectible if any repayment of the underlying loan is 90 days past due, and no other factor evidences the possibility of collecting the delinquent amounts.
+The Company will write off aforementioned accounts receivable and contract assets from borrowers and corresponding provisions if any repayment of the underlying loan is 90 days past due.
+The Company establishes an allowance for uncollectible accounts receivable for loan facilitation service and post-origination service between borrowers and institutional funding partners that are based on historical experience and other factors surrounding the credit risk of specific customers.
+Uncollectible receivables are written off for loan facilitation service and post-origination service between institutional funding partners and borrowers when a settlement is reached for an amount that is less than the outstanding historical balance or when the Company has determined the balance will not be collected.
 Recoveries of accounts receivable and contract assets previously charged off will be recorded when received by crediting the allowance in the period of recovery.